gbmhunter/blog/content/pages/electronics/projects/electric-skateboard/electric-skateboard-updates/_index.md

 ****Finally got some time of work to 'start' finishing this thing!
 Worked on the schematics today, and are planning to get a PCB done so that Massey in Palmerston North can make some rough 2-layer PCB prototype boards for testing.
 I brought a PSoC development kit a while back in anticipation of using it to develop code/test hardware before these boards are ready.

-{{< figure src="/images/electronics-misc/psoc-5-cy8c5246ax1-054-microcontroller.png" caption="A schematic drawing of the PSoC 5 CY8C5246AX1-054 microcontroller." caption-position="bottom" width="320px" >}}
+{{< figure src="/images/electronics-misc/psoc-5-cy8c5246ax1-054-microcontroller.png" caption="A schematic drawing of the PSoC 5 CY8C5246AX1-054 microcontroller."  width="320px" >}}

 ### 14/03/2011